OZI-Project/docs/api/index.rst

 =============

 Welcome to the OZI Project documentation.
-The Quick-start guide is the place to start if you want to use OZI as a Python project publishing tool.

 The latter part of the documentation covers the project governance including roles and responsibilities,